python/cpython/Doc/howto/pyporting.rst

 Updating doctests
 '''''''''''''''''

-2to3_ will attempt to generate fixes for doctests that it comes across.
-It's not perfect, though.
+Don't forget to make them Python 2/3 compatible as well.
 If you wrote a monolithic set of doctests (e.g., a single docstring containing all of your doctests), you should at least consider breaking the doctests up into smaller pieces to make it more manageable to fix.
 Otherwise it might very well be worth your time and effort to port your tests to :mod:`unittest`.

-Update `map` for imbalanced input sequences
+Update ``map`` for imbalanced input sequences
-'''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''

-With Python 2, `map` would pad input sequences of unequal length with `None` values, returning a sequence as long as the longest input sequence.
+With Python 2, when ``map`` was given more than one input sequence it would pad the shorter sequences with `None` values, returning a sequence as long as the longest input sequence.

-With Python 3, if the input sequences to `map` are of unequal length, `map` will stop at the termination of the shortest of the sequences.
-For full compatibility with `map` from Python 2.x, also wrap the sequences in :func:`itertools.zip_longest`, e.g. ``map(func, *sequences)`` becomes ``list(map(func, itertools.zip_longest(*sequences)))``.
+With Python 3, if the input sequences to ``map`` are of unequal length, ``map`` will stop at the termination of the shortest of the sequences.
+For full compatibility with ``map`` from Python 2.x, wrap the sequence arguments in :func:`itertools.zip_longest`, e.g. ``map(func, *sequences)`` becomes ``list(map(func, itertools.zip_longest(*sequences)))``.